→ Crossnumber Puzzle ←

 William Thomas Williams (1913-1995) created and first published The Little Pigley Farm in The Strand Problems Book, a modern anthology of perplexities and tantalizers.
 The book's authors are W.T.
 Williams and G.H.
 Savage.
 The date was MCMXXXV.
 Dr. Sit, of the Mathematics Department at CUNY, discovered the true author.
 Sit describes his detective work in detail in his 1998 paper (only available online as a PDF), On Crossnumber Puzzles and The Lucas-Bonaccio Farm 1998 .
 I summarize that story below.

-In a typical case of incomplete research, a puzzel (sic) Web site in the Netherlands (creativepuzzels.nl), attributes authorship to James Fixx, who authored several games and puzzle books including Games for the Super-intelligent (1972).
-The puzzle appears in Fixx's book with the name Dog Days, with the note that the puzzle "comes from Irving Hale."
-Hale was then quoted to say, "This 'cross-number puzzle' was given to me by a secretary...".
-The secretary, being low status and possibly female, was left unnamed.
+In a typical case of lazy research, a puzzel (sic) Web site in the Netherlands (creativepuzzels.nl), attributes authorship to James Fixx, who authored several games and puzzle books including Games for the Super-intelligent (1972).
+The puzzle appears in Fixx's book with the name Dog Days, with the note that the puzzle "comes from Irving Hale," who was then quoted to say, "This 'cross-number puzzle' was given to me by a secretary...".
+The secretary, being low status and probably female, was left unnamed, sadly—probably as a result of those factors.
 (Why do people do that to people!?)

 Michael N. Dorey, too, was credited for the puzzle, in David Singmaster's comprehensive 1996 work, Sources in Recreational Mathematics, a list that includes crossnumber puzzles printed since the first known, in 1926.
 Singmaster did say, however, that he couldn't trace the origin with any certainty.